-CUMULATIVE IMPACT BIO-3: Potential impact to marine mammals from the potential loss of foraging habitat and restrictions to movement due to placement of aquaculture equipment in intertidal and subtidal areas.
-As discussed in Impact BIO-3 above, harbor seals and California sea lions can occur in Arcata Bay.
+CUMULATIVE IMPACT BIO-3: Potential impact to marine mammals from the potential loss of foraging habitat and restrictions to movement due to placement of aquaculture equipment in intertidal areas.
+As discussed in IMPACT BIO-3 above, harbor seals and California sea lions can occur in Arcata Bay.

 These species are expected to move through, and forage in, the relatively deep channels that occur between shallow intertidal areas and largely avoid moving through intertidal areas where aquaculture will occur.
 Even if occasionally moving through intertidal areas at sufficiently high tides, aquaculture infrastructure is not expected to restrict movements of marine mammals, as these species would readily navigate around structures.
-Floating aquaculture structures positioned in subtidal areas are also not expected to impede the movements of marine mammals or preclude them from foraging in Arcata Bay.
-Although harbor seals may use portions Arcata Bay for haul-out or pupping sites, intertidal aquaculture is not expected to restrict harbor seals from conducting these activities, as the Project footprint represents a small proportion of the potential areas that can be used for haul-outs and aquaculture personnel will avoid flushing harbor seals when loafing on mudflats or other areas (see Mitigation BIO-1 above).
-Similarly, the Coast Project is expected to have minimal effects on marine mammals, as that project is not expected to interfere with marine mammal foraging or movements (for the same reasons described above for the Project) and that project will likely incorporate mitigation measures to ensure marine mammal harassment is avoided.
-Because neither project nor existing culture is expected to result in restricted movements or loss of foraging habitat for marine mammals, this impact is considered less than significant without mitigation.
+Although harbor seals may use portions of Arcata Bay for haul-out or pupping sites, intertidal aquaculture is not expected to restrict harbor seals from conducting these activities, as the Project footprint represents a small proportion of the potential areas that can be used for haul-outs and aquaculture personnel will avoid flushing harbor seals when loafing on mudflats or other areas (see MITIGATION BIO-1 above).
+Similarly, existing and proposed culture is expected to have minimal effects on marine mammals, as that culture is not expected to interfere with marine mammal foraging or movements (for the same reasons described above for the Project).
+Because neither the Project nor existing or proposed culture is expected to result in restricted movements or loss of foraging habitat for marine mammals, this impact is considered less than significant without mitigation.

 CUMULATIVE IMPACT BIO-4: Effects of human disturbance (e.g., boat movement, presence of culture workers) on marine mammals and other wildlife.
 Human disturbance associated with shellfish farmer's visits to aquaculture sites has the potential to flush wildlife from those areas.
-For instance, at low tide shorebirds and wading birds forage in intertidal mudflats and diving ducks and piscivorous waterbirds (e.g., cormorants and grebes) will forage in channels near intertidal sites, as well as in open water during any part of the tide cycle near subtidal raft structures.
+For instance, at low tide shorebirds and wading birds forage in intertidal mudflats and diving ducks and piscivorous waterbirds (e.g., cormorants and grebes) will forage in channels near intertidal sites.
 California sea lions may occasionally loaf on aquaculture structures and harbor seals may occasionally haul-out on mudflats in intertidal areas, and both species may occur in channels near intertidal aquaculture sites.
 These species may be flushed from aquaculture sites as humans approach, potentially resulting in reduced foraging or loafing opportunities and increased energetic costs.

-Existing culture and the Coast Project's aquaculture operations will have similar potential to impact wildlife through human disturbance.
-However, roost sites for birds are not limited and foraging waterbirds and energetic costs associated with movement away from aquaculture activities are not expected to result detectable population-level effects for even for the most sensitive species.
-Similarly, haul-out sites and other loafing areas are not expected to be limited in Arcata Bay if all proposed aquaculture activities are implemented.
-Regardless, because unauthorized harassment of marine mammals is not allowed under the MMPA, the Coast Project is expected to implement education programs to inform workers of procedures to avoid flushing marine mammals when using boats in Arcata Bay.
+Existing culture operations will have similar potential to impact wildlife through human disturbance.
+However, roost sites for birds are not limited and foraging waterbirds and energetic costs associated with movement away from aquaculture activities are not expected to result in detectable population-level effects for even the most sensitive species.
+Similarly, haul-out sites and other loafing areas are not expected to be limited in Arcata Bay.
+Regardless, because unauthorized harassment of marine mammals is not allowed under the MMPA, all mariculture operations will implement education programs to inform workers of procedures to avoid flushing marine mammals when using boats in Arcata Bay.
 These include speed restrictions, marine mammal avoidance techniques, and notification requirements if an injured marine mammal is observed.
-Therefore, cumulative impacts to wildlife associated with human disturbance are considered less than significant and this impact is considered less than significant without mitigation.
+Therefore, cumulative impacts to wildlife associated with human disturbance are less than significant and this impact is considered less than significant with mitigation (see IMPACT BIO-4 and MITIGATION BIO-1).